AT-Publishing/website/_posts/2017-11-07-hw-wallets-2xfork.md

 Ledger will provide further details closer to the fork.

 **If you don't own a [Ledger Nano S](https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s), you probably won't get one before the 2x fork if you order now.
-You can still [order one here (currently in stock)](https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s), chances are this is not the last Bitcoin fork.**
+You can still [order one here (next re-stocking in March 2018)](https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s), chances are this is not the last Bitcoin fork.**

-{{ site.ledger_728-90_animated }}

 ## Trezor Wallet and SegWit2x